agarret7/vimwiki/RefactorDerenderingUsingGenSceneGraphs.md

 # Deliverables

+Each of these deliverables includes an implicit creation of documentation describing in explicit detail how each input can be generated.

-1. [ ] *README.md* containing a summary of the infrastructure (mostly summarizing [this](https://docs.google.com/document/d/1Hb6dmcatRCZpUXJI3ImoNVos_J4IffrMxbiwPsCtft0/edit#heading=h.7rmiigac9sxb))
+1. [X] *README.md* containing a summary of the file format (mostly summarizing [this](https://docs.google.com/document/d/1Hb6dmcatRCZpUXJI3ImoNVos_J4IffrMxbiwPsCtft0/edit#heading=h.7rmiigac9sxb))
-2. [ ] Push-button Makefile that runs entire pipeline
+2. [ ] Nishad runs push-button Makefile that runs entire pipeline
-    1. [ ] Running data download pipeline reruns the following:
+    1. [ ] Nishad runs data download pipeline:
         1. [ ] Download converted YCB-Video dataset
         2. [ ] Download YCB-InHouse dataset
         3. [ ] Download YCB-Synthetic dataset
     2. [ ] Running data generation pipeline reruns the following:
         1. [ ] Download raw YCB-Video dataset and convert to canonical dataset format
         2. [ ] Generate YCB-Synthetic dataset
-    3. [ ] Running `run_methods.jl` produces inference/baseline output and visualization
+    3. [ ] Nishad running `run_methods.jl` produces inference/baseline output JSON and visualization
-    4. [ ] Running `run_evaluation.jl` produces raw evaluation JSONs
+    4. [ ] Nishad running `run_evaluation.jl` produces raw evaluation JSONs
-    5. [ ] Running `run_plotting.jl` produces plots, tables, and other concrete metrics
+    5. [ ] Nishad running `run_plotting.jl` produces plots, tables, and other concrete metrics
 3. [ ] (optional? also still a little vague) Streamlined one-button infrastructure for making new YCB-InHouse videos.
 Otherwise, we at least should do the dataset conversion when generating data, instead of